seanmcquaid/SetListCreator/README.md

 I have more or less finished the app now, it will be primarily refactoring to clean up things that bother me about the app before considering this completed.

 Tests Left For Unit Testing on Front End :
-1) BandleaderPages - Client Edit Set List, Client Final Set List, Client Info, Set List Creator
+1) BandleaderPages - Client Edit Set List, Client Final Set List, Set List Creator

 Next :
 1) Client Edit Set List
 2) Client Final Set List
-3) Client Info
-4) Set List Creator
+3) Set List Creator

 Things to do :
 1) Unit Tests - Front End